Stephan Schmidheiny: Career

-In 1972, Stephan Schmidheiny started his business career at Eternit.
+In 1972, Schmidheiny started his business career at Eternit.
 In 1976, at the age of 29, he was named CEO of the Swiss Eternit Group.

 According to his brother Thomas Schmidheiny, their father Max Schmidheiny decided to divide his industrial empire into two halves: asbestos for Stephan, cement for Thomas.
-As a result of this split of activities, Stephan Schmidheiny inherited Eternit.
+As a result of this split of activities, Schmidheiny inherited Eternit.